josephsmartinez/UNIX_Linux/Topics/AWS/services.md

 Amazon S3 Transfer Acceleration
 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+ElastiCache

+Shared Responsibility Model
+- AWS responsibility “Security of the Cloud” - AWS is responsible for protecting the infrastructure that runs all of the services offered in the AWS Cloud.
+This infrastructure is composed of the hardware, software, networking, and facilities that run AWS Cloud services.

+- Customer responsibility “Security in the Cloud” – Customer responsibility will be determined by the AWS Cloud services that a customer selects.
+This determines the amount of configuration work the customer must perform as part of their security responsibilities.

+AWS WhitePaper